VenturaNotes/Knowledge/- Topics/decimal.md

 	- $2 \div 2 = 1$ remainder 0
 	- $1 \div 2 = 0$ remainder 1
 	- Reading remainders bottom-up: $101_2$
+	- #comment So it seems like you stop once you get a result of 0 and a remainder of
 ## Source [^1]
 -
 ## References